 A. While you may exchange your parking permit, you are doing so at the risk of losing not only your current parking selection but also the one you hope to get.
 To exchange your permit, you must return your current permit by visiting parkingportal.kennesaw.edu, clicking on your permit number and then clicking on "Return Permit."
 You may then select a new virtual parking permit from the available parking areas shown.
 Be aware that you permanently relinquish your permit for your current parking area when you click “Return Permit.”
 This area, and any showing previously, may not be available by the time you complete the return process and go to make your selection for a new parking area.

 Q. Do I need to display a Faculty/Staff decal?A. Faculty/staff parking decals are no longer issued—your vehicle is registered to your permit through its license plate number.
-Please visit the Talon One Service Center to obtain a Faculty/Staff parking permit, and then log in to parkingportal.kennesaw.edu to add vehicles that you currently drive to campus to your account.
+Please log in to parkingportal.kennesaw.edu to select a permit add vehicles that you currently drive to campus to your account.
 KSU allows one vehicle per permit to be on campus at a time.
 If two vehicles are on campus at the same time, both vehicles will be considered in violation, and both will receive a citation.
 Also, vehicles may not be linked to more than one permit.

 Q. What are the hours of parking enforcement?A. Parking rules and regulations are enforced 24 hours a day, seven days a week.
 All employees and students must have a parking permit to park on the Kennesaw or Marietta Campus.
 Visitors and anyone who does not have a parking permit must utilize a visitor parking area and pay at the pay-per-plate station in that lot.